Daniel-KM/UpgradeToOmekaS/README.md

 or a museum, isbn for books, or random id like with ark, noid, doi, etc. In Omeka 2, they can be displayed in the public url with the plugin [Clean Url].

-Furthermore, the compatibility layer adds a route for old urls `items/show/#id` to the new format `item/#id` and redirects them to the items of the specified site of Omeka S.
+Furthermore, the compatibility layer adds aliases for old urls `items/show/#id` to the new format `item/#id` and redirects them to the items of the specified site of Omeka S, and the same for collections, files and homepage.

 * Automatic process and speed